-Students who sit for English GCSE or IGCSE generally sit both the Language papers and the Literature papers.
+Students who take GCSE or IGCSE English generally take both the Language and the Literature exams.
 As with all other GCSE and IGCSE subjects, different schools choose to use different exam boards, which all have a slightly different structure and syllabus.
-The popular exam boards that are sat by students would be Cambridge (CIE) and Edexcel.
-Below outlines the IGCSE Language and Literature papers for these two boards.
+The popular exam boards that are sat by students are Cambridge (CIE) and Edexcel.
+Below outlines the IGCSE Language and Literature papers for these two boards:

-Paper 1 is the reading comprehension paper.
-Students are presented with three unseen texts, and have to give short and long responses ranging from vocabulary in context to language analysis.
+Paper 1 is the Reading Comprehension paper.
+Students are presented with three unseen texts and have to give short and long responses ranging from vocabulary in context to language analysis.
 The most challenging question is the extended response, where students have to produce a short piece of writing using information that they have retrieved and inferred from one of the texts given.
 To do well in this paper requires not only reading skills, but writing skills as well.
-If you find your child struggling with either, it may benefit them to hire an IGCSE English tutor.
+If you find your child struggling with either, it may benefit them to hire an IGCSE English private tutor.

-Paper 2 and 3 are drama papers, and students opt to do one.
-Paper 2 is closed book, while Paper 3 is open book, meaning students can bring in a clean copy of the text into the exam.
-Questions are same for both papers – for each work, there is one extract-based question and an open essay question.
+Paper 2 and 3 are Drama papers, and students opt to do one.
+Paper 2 is closed-book, while Paper 3 is open-book, meaning students can bring in a clean copy of the text into the exam.
+Questions are the same for both papers – for each work, there is one extract-based question and an open essay question.
 Students who sit Paper 2 will have to answer both, while those who sit Paper 3 will only have to pick one.

 It is worth considering getting help from an IGCSE English tutor to support your child for English Literature, as it is challenging to keep up with the bodies of work and to develop the requisite literary analytical skills to do well in the papers.